 Use the new form of the expression to find the monthly growth rate.
 Give your answer to 3 significant figures.

-Joseph deposited $100 in an account with an annual interest rate of , where the amount of the interest is added to his account at the end of each year.
+Liam deposited $100 in an account with an annual interest rate of , where the amount of the interest is added to his account at the end of each year.
 Given that he did NOT withdraw any money in 3 years, determine the amount of money (in dollars and cents) in his account at the end of each year.

-Diana has that she wants to invest.
+Victoria has that she wants to invest.
 Her bank has several investment accounts to choose from, all compounding daily.
 Her goal is to have by the time she finishes graduate school in 6 years.
 Find, to the nearest hundredth of a percent, the minimum annual interest rate she would need?
 Solve the compound interest formula for the interest rate.